-Please review the manufacturer's combine clean out procedures.
+Please review the combine manufacturer's clean out procedures.
 Ensure that your combine, trucks and wagons and other handling equipment have been completely flushed of any previously harvested products.
 The Producer must also take steps necessary to prevent contamination from glass, treated seed, fuels, livestock feed and other harmful contaminants.

-We can't stress enough we need soybeans that are free from edible beans, corn, berries, and genetically modified soybeans and corn!
+We can't stress enough that we need soybeans that are free from edible beans, corn, berries, and genetically modified soybeans!
 Please make a reasonable attempt to prevent contamination where possible.
-Incoming loads will be tested for GMO at the probe room.
+Incoming loads will be tested for GMO at the scale house.

 Harvesting at moistures above 12% will greatly reduce mechanical damage such as splits and cracked seed coats.
-Check bean samples regularly as harvesting conditions change during the day.
-Fine tuning your combine by slowing the cylinder and/or opening the concaves will reduce this potential problem.
+Check bean samples regularly as harvesting conditions change in the beans during the day.
+Fine tuning your combine by slowing the cylinder and/or open the concaves will reduce this potential problem.
 Always check the quality of the product being handled for cracked seed-coats and damaged beans.

 Staining of seeds can be avoided by not harvesting soybeans until the plants are completely dry and staying out of the field once the dew falls.
 Dampness from dew or from plant juices will coat the seeds and allow dust and soil particles to adhere to the seed.
-Stained beans will reduce the grade of product delivered and may cause loads to be rejected since they will not meet the end-users' specifications.
+Stained beans will reduce the grade of product delivered and may cause loads to be rejected since they will not meet the end-user's specifications.